Mthage20/Family-Support-Ticket-System/README.md

 - Dashboard: Admins can access a dashboard that provides a quick overview of the current state of tickets.

 ## Architectural Design

-### Server

-I am using Node.js and Express.js for the server.
-Here's a high-level plan:

-1. Install Node.js and npm.
-2. Initialize the project with npm, creating a `package.json` file.
-3. Install Express.js as a dependency.
-4. Create the server in a JavaScript file (e.g., `server.js`), defining a port and setting up a basic route for testing.
-5. Run the server and verify it's working correctly.
-6. Set up middleware for tasks like parsing JSON request bodies and handling errors.
-7. Define API endpoints for handling different types of requests at different URLs.
-8. Implement a system for authenticating users and controlling access to API endpoints.
-9. Set up a connection to the MySQL database and write queries to fetch, insert, update, and delete data.
-10. Handle and report errors, possibly with a global error handler.

 ### Database Schema